 (PhD 1939) became a celebrated professor at the University of Wisconsin-Madison.
 He was elected the 62nd president of the American Sociological Association and was the second chancellor of UW-Madison.
 Sewell's career as a pioneer of empirical social science spanned more than six decades.
 He died on June 24, 2001.

-(PhD 1955), is a distinguished professor emeritus, former department chair, and director of the Institute for Social Research at Indiana University-Bloomington.
-His work and research focus has been in social psychology, especially in the development of Identity theory.
-In his groundbreaking book, Self, Identity, and Social Movements (2000), co-edited with Timothy J. Owens and Robert W. White.
-He demonstrates this theory by highlighting the importance of one’s identity and self-esteem, providing a picture of how self and identity influences social movement recruitment, activism, and maintenance.
-Dr. Stryker has received the Cooley-Mead Award for lifetime contributions to social psychology from the Section on Social Psychology of the ASA, and the George Herbert Mead Award for lifetime scholarship from the Society for the Study of Symbolic Interaction.
-Most recently, his theoretical and research writings have centered on extending Identity theory, on applying that theory to social movement phenomena, and on advancing the project of meeting the responsibility of a sociological social psychology to examine social psychological processes in their social structural contexts.
+(PhD 1955) is a distinguished professor emeritus, former department chair, and director of the Institute for Social Research at Indiana University-Bloomington.
+His work and research focus has been on social psychology, especially in the development of Identity Theory.
+In his groundbreaking book, Self, Identity, and Social Movements (2000), co-edited with Timothy J. Owens and Robert W. White, he demonstrates this theory by highlighting the importance of one’s identity and self-esteem, providing a picture of how self and identity influence social movement recruitment, activism, and maintenance.
+Dr. Stryker has received the Cooley-Mead Award for lifetime contributions to social psychology from the Section on Social Psychology of the ASA and the George Herbert Mead Award for lifetime scholarship from the Society for the Study of Symbolic Interaction.
+Most recently, his theoretical and research writings have centered on extending Identity Theory, on applying that theory to social movement phenomena, and on advancing the project of meeting the responsibility of a sociological social psychology to examine social psychological processes in their social-structural contexts.